thunderpleco/aws-query-in-place/README.md

 S3 Select Stats details bytesReturned:
 56525

-For query with large data sets (500MB), $0.001 with S3 Select; it costs $0.01 wihtout S3 Select, there is a 10 times difference.
+For query with large data sets (500MB), $0.001 with Amazon S3 Select; it costs $0.01 wihtout Amazon S3 Select, there is a 10 times difference.

-# Topic 2 - Glue and Athena
+# Topic 2 - AWS Glue and Amazon Athena

 **Sample Data**: Infomation of the rides for the green new york city taxis for the month of January 2017.